 ii.
 Student home addresses and/or phone numbers may not be published on public district web sites.

 iii.
-Photographs of individual students should not be displayed on a school building Web site or district wide Web site unless prior, explicit permission has been obtained from a parent or guardian.
+Photographs of individual students should only be displayed on a school building Web site or district wide Web site using the following age-specific guidelines: